 This could be as simple as incorporating natural-sounding language, such as ‘Hey!’ instead of “Hello, how can I be of assistance?”
 Or, it could be the use of suitable GIF responses or memes in place of scripted text.

 You might even train your chatbot to tell or respond to basic joke formats – such as replying, ‘Who’s there?’ if a playful customer types ‘Knock knock’.

 Blending with your brand

-Ultimately, a good chatbot personality is going to be tailored to your brand.
+Ultimately, a good chatbot personality is one tailored to your brand.
 By giving your chatbot a friendly, warm ‘voice’ with its own personality quirks, you make your chatbot unique.
 This can create a competitive edge against competitor chatbots – if the personality quirks are appreciated by your customers.

 So, your chatbot might have a more formal, functional chatbot personality, or it could be peppy and humorous.
 The best chatbot personality is one that fits with your branding and your tone of voice.
-A jokey chatbot in banking may not be met with the same acceptance as it would for a food delivery business, for example.
+A jokey chatbot in banking may not receive the same acceptance as it would for a food delivery business, for example.